-Urticaria is commonly referred to as hives which are red and raised circular weal like swellings on the surface of the skin that look like mosquito bites.
+Hives (the common term for urticaria), are pink or red itchy rashes, that may appear as blotches or raised red lumps (wheals) on the skin.
 They range from the size of a pinhead to that of a dinner plate.
-Although some people can have them every day for weeks, swellings usually disappear within minutes to hours.
+When hives first start to appear, they can be mistaken for mosquito bites.
+Swellings usually disappear within minutes to hours in one spot, but may come and go for days or weeks at a time, sometimes longer.
 In most cases hives are not due to allergy and they can be effectively treated with a non-drowsy antihistamine.
-When hives occur most days for more than 6 weeks this is diagnosed as chronic urticaria, which may require additional medication.
+When hives occur most days for more than 6 weeks this is defined as chronic (ongoing) urticaria, which may require additional medication.

 Hives occur in the skin and are common

 Up to 20% of people will develop hives at some time during their life.
 In most cases, hives are not due to allergy.
-Underneath the lining of the skin and mucosa (gut, lungs, nose and eyes) are mast cells.
-Mast cells are like land-mines, and contain bags filled with irritant chemicals including histamine.
-When these are released in small amounts, they cause local itch and irritation, redness and swelling.
+Underneath the lining of the skin and other body organs (including the stomach, lungs, nose and eyes) are mast cells.
+Mast cells contain chemicals including histamine.
+When these are released into the skin they irritate nerve endings to cause local itch and irritation and make local blood vessels expand and leak fluid, triggering redness and swelling.

 Can hives occur anywhere else?

-Hives can cause deeper swellings in the skin and mucosa called angioedema.
+Hives can also cause deeper swellings in the skin and mucosa called angioedema.
+These swellings are often bigger, last longer, may itch less, sometimes hurt or burn and respond less well to antihistamines.
+Large swellings over joints, for example, can cause pain that feels like arthritis even if the joint is not involved.
 Angioedema most frequently affects the face and lips.
 Although hives and facial swelling can be uncomfortable and cosmetically embarrassing, they are not usually dangerous.
 Information on angioedema is available on the ASCIA website www.allergy.org.au/patients/skin-allergy

 Hives are rarely due to a serious underlying disease

-Acute bouts of hives due to an allergic reaction can be associated with swelling of the tongue or throat, difficulties breathing and low blood pressure (Anaphylaxis).
-If signs of anaphylaxis are present urgent medical assessment is required.
-Information about anaphylaxis is available on the ASCIA website. www.allergy.org.au/patients/about-allergy/anaphylaxis
+- If hives occur with swelling of the tongue or throat, difficulty breathing or low blood pressure, anaphylaxis should be suspected.
+Urgent administration of adrenaline and medical assessment is required.
+Information about anaphylaxis is available on the ASCIA website www.allergy.org.au/anaphylaxis

-Chronic urticaria is diagnosed when hives occur most days for more than 6 weeks
+Chronic urticaria is defined when hives occur most days for more than 6 weeks

-The symptoms of chronic urticaria usually resolve, although this can take months or several years.
-Most patients manage with appropriate doses of antihistamines.
-People with severe symptoms interfering with quality of life may be referred to an Allergist/Immunologist or Dermatologist for assessment and consideration of additional medications.
+Symptoms of chronic urticaria usually resolve, although this can take months or several years.
+Most people with chronic urticaria manage with appropriate doses of non-drowsy antihistamines.
+People with severe symptoms interfering with quality of life may be referred to a clinical immunology/allergy specialist or dermatologist for assessment and consideration of additional medications.

 Most people with hives do not need tests